yankee-svg/SlideBuilder-presentation/README.md

 SlideBuilder is a web-based tool that uses Google's Gemini flash to generate slides contents based on the topic you enterd the slides doesn'tcontain images only words
+##Feature
+1. uses free google api key so there is no loading waiting for api requests
+2. can change the content based on diffrent types of audience
+3. give you an potion too preview generated slides
+4. safely handles your sensitive api key
 ## how to deploy locally

 1. Clone this repository